Louise Kennedy (writer): Writing

 Kennedy's early short stories appeared in publications including The Stinging Fly, The Tangerine, Banshee, Wasafiri and Ambit.
 She was shortlisted for the 2019 and 2020 Sunday Times Short Story Awards, for "In Silhouette" and "Sparing the Heather" respectively.

 Kennedy's first novel, Trespasses (2022), was shortlisted for the 2022 (inaugural) Waterstones Debut Fiction Prize and the 2023 Women's Prize for Fiction.
 Kennedy has described the novel as "a star-crossed love story set in a small town near Belfast in 1975, at the height of the time known as The Troubles".
+It was developed as the 2025 TV series Trespasses.

 She published a book of short stories, The End of the World Is a Cul de Sac, in 2023.
 Kirkus Reviews described the stories as "set in a contemporary Ireland divided by wealth and education".
 The Guardians reviewer called it a "dazzling, heartbreaking debut collection", and the New York Journal of Books wrote of "deep-probing, slice-of-life stories seamlessly woven in stark vignettes without a filter".

 She has also written for The Guardian, The Irish Times, and BBC Radio 4.